thatg33khub/docker-compose-samples/README.md

 1. Clone the repository
 2. Update the ".env" file with your variables, in particular the folder location and the different passwords.
+3. Create the required folders with your user (not as root) to avoid access right issues.
-3. Execute the `docker compose up -d` command for the containers you want to start, for example
+4. Execute the `docker compose up -d` command for the containers you want to start, for example:
 ```
 docker compose -f /portainer/docker-compose.yml up -d
 ```